tlai10/INST-377-Project/README.md

 3. Type heroku login

-4. Type heroku create to open the application.
+4. Type heroku open to open the application.

+5. If changes has made, type git add. --> git commit -m "" --> git push heroku master, to push the changes, so the webpage will display based on the changes you made.